A Month By Month Guide For The Best Time To Visit Spiti Valley

 The weather in Spiti Valley is cool in September and October, with temperatures ranging from 5 to 15 degrees Celsius during the day and dropping to below freezing at night.
 The days are usually pleasant, with clear blue skies and bright sunshine, but the nights can be cold, so bring some warm clothing if visiting Spiti Valley in September or October.

-These months are also the best time as they give you the opportunity to witness the culture of the region up close.
+These months are also the best time to go to Spiti Valley as they give you the opportunity to witness the culture of the region up close.
 October is the time when a myriad of vibrant festivals take place.
 The Losar festival, celebrated by the people of Spiti Valley to mark the Tibetan New Year, is the most important one during this time.
 You can witness traditional music and dance performances, participate in cultural events, and sample local delicacies during this festival.

 Since the weather is also clear during this time, one can also take part in a sightseeing session in the valley, and can visit the many monasteries in the valley, and the Chandrataal lake for a mesmerising experience.